 • Complete five knowledge development segments and exam.

 • Demonstrate skills from the Self-Rescue Review either in confined or open water.

 • Demonstrate skills from Rescue Exercises 1-10 in open water.

 • Participate in Rescue Scenarios 1 and 2.

 • Prepare an emergency assistance plan for a dive site.

 What scuba gear will I use?

 As a certified diver we assume you will already own the basic dive gear of mask, snorkel and fins.
 If you don’t already own this our friendly staff will help you select gear that’s right for you.
-Scuba Leeds will provide all your core scuba diving equipment during your course including:
+Scuba Leeds will provide all your core scuba diving equipment during your PADI Rescue Diver course, including:

 • Buoyancy Device (BCD or Single Tank Wing)